latex3/latex3.github.io/_posts/2018-12-19-l3build-upload.md

 The current support does not attempt to automate any aspect of the release process.
 For instance:

+* You may wish additional logic to check the status of your version control system before proceeding with tagging or upload.
 * You may wish to have `l3build tag` update the package version automatically.
-* You may wish to query the name and email address from your Git user credentials.
 * You may wish to populate the `announcement` field within `uploadconfig` automatically from an associated `CHANGELOG` file.

 And so on.
 It's also worth noting that this tool does *not* automatically run `l3build ctan` as that process can be very slow if the test suite needs to be re-run.
 It is a manual process